Sikbik/Flux_Atlas/DEPLOYMENT.md

 # Flux Atlas Deployment Guide

 ## Overview
 Flux Atlas is a network visualization tool for the Flux blockchain.
-This guide covers deployment options for running it on Flux nodes.
+This guide covers deployment options for running the application on Flux nodes or standard Docker environments.

 ## Prerequisites
-- Docker installed
+- Docker Engine installed
-- At least 2GB RAM available
+- Minimum 2GB RAM available
 - Port 3000 available (serves both frontend and backend API)

 ## Quick Start with Docker